akbertram/activityinfo-washinfo/README.md

 ====

-- [ ] check which round 3 household surveys are currently missing in ActivityInfo
+- [ ] check which round 3 household surveys are currently missing in ActivityInfo Data missing in AI on the "BRAC-sever" is listed in:
+      Round03/documentation/QIS3rd_Data_Misssing_Barcode_ID.rtf
+      For household data moved to the production server more (~500 records) seems missing
-- [ ] add round 2 data to the repository
+- [X] add round 2 data to the repository
+      Have added data with HH weighted and unweighted data set Also added the variable names which proved ridiculous long
 - [ ] create a form for round 1 data
 - [ ] import round 1 survey data
 - [ ] create a form for round 2 data